M-BenAli/Progressive-learning/README.md

 ## Contribution

-Besides the fact that I needed a tool like this, I started this project also to learn more about Node and express.
+Besides the fact that I needed a tool like this, I started this project also to learn about Node and express.
-I encourage pull requests and feel free to correct me on mistakes that I've made in the code.
+I encourage pull requests, feel free to correct me on mistakes that I've made in the code.
 Make sure to follow the git commit message conventions.